jzambrano-xyz/IrisPredictionML/README.md

 # IrisPredictionML
-A Web App to predict the type of an Iris flower using Machine Learning (Random Forest)
+A Web App to predict the type of an Iris flower using Machine Learning (Random Forest) You can see it in action here: https://iris-random-forest-r.herokuapp.com

 ![alt text][image]